JohnUrban/speedUpYourMac/README.md

 	- Also: Clear all your browsing data (e.g. Chrome Preferences --> Clear browsing data ; check all from all time)
 - Reindex spotlight: System Preferences > Spotlight --> Privacy --> "+" --> add your HD --> then remove it with "-"
 	- Or terminal: `sudo mdutil -E /`
+- Limit spotlight indexing: if you have an external hard drive that is always attached, Spotlight may be trying to index it all the time, which can be resource-heavy and slow.
+	- This was completely unnecessary for me when the connected hard drive was just a CarbonCopyCloner clone back up of my Mac.
+	- Just add that to list of things Spotlight shouldn't search.
+	- System Preferences > Spotlight --> Privacy --> "+" --> add your HD --> then remove it with "-"
 - Reduce desktop clutter
 - Empty caches
 - Uninstall unused Apps